Appdynamics/ConfigMyApp-docs/docs/README.md

 Better still, you can save the ADQL as a metric so it can be automatically executed every minute to plot a time-series graph.

 # Prerequisites
-The following requirments must be met:
+The following requirements must be met:

 1) BiQ/Analytics License